powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 #### EnergySource

-For each `energySource` component in the CGMES model a new `load` in the PowSyBl grid model is associated to the corresponding voltage level.
+For each `energySource` component in the CGMES model a new `load` in the PowSyBl grid model is created and associated to the corresponding voltage level.
 The attributes are:
-- `P0` One of these two values (`P` from the `stateVariablesPowerFlow` or `P` from the `steadyStateHypothesisPowerFlow`) is copied according to the import options.
+- `P0` One of these two values (`P` from the `stateVariablesPowerFlow` profile or `P` from the `steadyStateHypothesisPowerFlow` profile) is copied according to the import options.
-- `Q0` One of these tow values (`Q` from the `stateVariablesPowerFlow` or `Q` from the `steadyStateHypothesisPowerFlow`) is copied according to the import options.
+- `Q0` One of these tow values (`Q` from the `stateVariablesPowerFlow` profile or `Q` from the `steadyStateHypothesisPowerFlow` profile) is copied according to the import options.
 - `LoadType` It will be `FICTITIOUS` if the `Id` of the `energySource` contains the pattern `fict`.
 Otherwise `UNDEFINED`.

-If the import option `iidm.import.cgmes.profile-used-for-initial-state-values` is `SV` the active and reactive power of the load is copied from the `stateVariablesPowerFlow`.
-Otherwise if it is `SSH` will be copy from`steadyStateHypothesisPowerFlow`.
+If the import option `iidm.import.cgmes.profile-used-for-initial-state-values` is `SV` the active and reactive power of the load is copied from the `stateVariablesPowerFlow` profile.
+Otherwise if it is `SSH` will be copy from`steadyStateHypothesisPowerFlow` profile.

 <span style="color: red">TODO</span>